Why You Should Talk to a Phoenix Drug Lawyer after an Oxycodone Arrest

 If you have been arrested for selling oxycodone in Phoenix or for intent to sell, you could be facing a felony sentence if you are convicted.
 The State of Arizona treats the sale of prescription narcotics very seriously, and you can expect jail time, steep fines, mandatory drug treatment, and community service hours.

-Facing felony drug charges in Phoenix is no laughing matter, and it is in your best interest to meet with an experienced Phoenix drug lawyer who can work with you to build a strong case in your defense.
+Facing felony drug charges in Phoenix is no laughing matter, and it is in your best interest to meet with an experienced Phoenix drug crime lawyer who can work with you to build a strong case in your defense.
 We can meet with you in a no-pressure legal consultation to talk about your situation, explain the charges against you, discuss your options, and prepare your case for trial.
 In many cases, working with a skilled Phoenix criminal defense lawyer can result in reduced penalties, and it may even be possible to have your case dismissed entirely.

 What Should I Know About Oxycodone and Arizona Law?